Zenitugo/Zenitugo/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [Zenitugo](http://zenitugo-17.my.canva.site/portfolio)
 * ✉️  You can contact me at [ugochiukaegbu21@gmail.com](mailto:ugochiukaegbu21@gmail.com)
-* 🧠  I'm learning Docker, Jenkins, Terraform, Kubernetes, & Python.
+* 🧠  I'm learning Docker, Jenkins, Kubernetes, & Python.
 * 🤝  I'm open to collaborating on Open source projects
 * ⚡ I am currently engaged in some technical writing.